VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Introduction

-To bridge this gap, recent works incorporate camera control into video generation using explicit 3D geometry~\cite{yu2024viewcrafter,cao2025uni3c,zheng2025vidcraft3}, implicit pose embeddings~\cite{li2025vmem}, or learned movement embeddings~\cite{bruce2024genie,parkerholder2024genie2,che2024gamegen}.
-However, these methods are often limited to static scenes or leave the motion of multiple objects uncontrolled.
-To control object motion, existing approaches typically rely on 2D cues such as point trajectories~\cite{wang2024motionctrl}, optical flow~\cite{liao2025motionagent}, masks~\cite{zhang2025motionpro}, or bounding boxes~\cite{wang2024boximator}, which lack 3D awareness and often fail under large viewpoint changes.
+To bridge this gap, recent works introduce camera control into video generation through explicit 3D geometry~\cite{yu2024viewcrafter,cao2025uni3c,zheng2025vidcraft3}, implicit pose embeddings~\cite{li2025vmem}, or learned movement embeddings~\cite{bruce2024genie,parkerholder2024genie2,che2024gamegen}.
+However, these methods are often limited to static scenes or leave multi-object motion uncontrolled.
+Existing approaches typically rely on 2D cues such as point trajectories~\cite{wang2024motionctrl}, optical flow~\cite{liao2025motionagent}, masks~\cite{zhang2025motionpro}, or bounding boxes~\cite{wang2024boximator}, which lack 3D awareness and often fail under large viewpoint changes.
 More advanced 3D-aware methods use depth maps~\cite{zhang2025i2v3d}, sparse 3D trajectories~\cite{chen2025perception}, 3D bounding boxes~\cite{wang2025cinemaster}, or parametric human models like SMPL-X~\cite{cao2025uni3c} to align camera and object motion in 3D space.
-Nevertheless, these control spaces are inadequate for representing multi-object dynamics in a compact, flexible, and editable 4D state that is also naturally aligned with camera control.
+Nevertheless, these control representations remain inadequate for modeling multi-object dynamics as a unified, compact, and editable 4D geometric scene state in a shared world coordinate frame.
 For instance, sparse trajectories are often noisy and incomplete, 3D bounding boxes impose rigid constraints ill-suited to natural objects, and SMPL-X representations are category-limited.
-Besides, several existing works focus on synthetic game environments~\cite{huang2025voyager,yang2025matrix,yu2025gamefactory}, where precise annotations are available for training, yet, the modeling of complex, realistic 4D worlds with multi-object dynamics remains underexplored.
+Furthermore, several existing works focus on synthetic game environments~\cite{huang2025voyager,yang2025matrix,yu2025gamefactory}, where precise annotations are available for training.
+However, controllable modeling of complex, realistic 4D scenes with multi-object motion remains underexplored.